joolstorrentecalo/gitlab-foss/doc/user/project/repository/push_rules.md

-To update the push rules to be the same for all projects, you need to use [the rails console](../../../administration/operations/rails_console.md#starting-a-rails-console-session), or write a script to update each project using the [push rules API endpoint](../../../api/project_push_rules.md).
+To update the push rules to be the same for all projects, you need to use [the rails console](../../../administration/operations/rails_console.md#starting-a-rails-console-session), or write a script to update each project using the [Push Rules API endpoint](../../../api/projects.md#push-rules).

 For example, to enable **Check whether the commit author is a GitLab user** and **Do not allow users to remove Git tags with `git push`** checkboxes, and create a filter for allowing commits from a specific email domain only through rails console: